ETS-ReactNative3/business_card_webapp/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

 All the extraneous/non-native node modules we used!
-Also, shout-out to Stack Overflow, 80/20 Coding, and Traversy Media for all the guidance and help with MERN!
+Also, shout-out to Stack Overflow, 80/20 Coding, and Traversy Media for all YouTube vids that offerred guidance and help with MERN!

 * [bcryptjs](https://www.npmjs.com/package/bcryptjs)
 * [colors](https://www.npmjs.com/package/colors)